Reactions to the 2023 Israeli judicial reform: Opinion polls

-According to a poll published by the Israel Democracy Institute on 4 January 2023 "only 16 percent of Israelis [...] said that they believed that the number of politicians on the [Judicial Appointments Committee] should be increased, while 19 percent said that the current composition of the body was appropriate and a full quarter supported increasing the number of justices.
+According to a poll published by the Israel Democracy Institute on 4 January 2023 "only 16 percent of Israelis ... said that they believed that the number of politicians on the Judicial Selection Committee should be increased, while 19 percent said that the current composition of the body was appropriate and a full quarter supported increasing the number of justices.
 A further 10 percent supported increasing the number of Bar Association representatives."

-A survey published by the Israel Democracy Institute on 15 January 2023 "found that most Israelis, (55.6%), support the [Supreme Court] having the ability to strike down laws passed by the Knesset parliament if they contradict principles of democracy."
+A survey published by the Israel Democracy Institute on 15 January 2023 "found that most Israelis, (55.6%), support the Supreme Court having the ability to strike down laws passed by the Knesset parliament if they contradict principles of democracy".

 The Israel Democracy Institute's Israeli Voice Index published on 3 February 2023 showed that "The share of those who think that the reform to the justice system proposed by Minister of Justice Levin is quite bad or very bad (43%) is larger than that of those who think it is quite good or very good (31%)."

 A poll commissioned by the Jewish People Policy Institute and published on 7 February 2023 revealed that "While 84% of Israelis believe the judicial system is in need of any change, only 22% support every change proposed in the reform."
-The same poll found 60% of respondents across all ages, backgrounds and from across the political spectrum believed the judicial reforms "would lead to violence" between the two conflicting camps.
+The same poll found 60% of respondents across all backgrounds and from across the political spectrum believed the judicial reforms "would lead to violence" between the two conflicting camps.

-A Channel 12 poll published on 10 February 2023 "indicated that over 60 percent of the public wants the government to halt or delay its legislative efforts to dramatically weaken the High Court of Justice and secure political control over judicial appointments."
+A Channel 12 poll published on 10 February 2023 "indicated that over 60 percent of the public wants the government to halt or delay its legislative efforts to dramatically weaken the High Court of Justice and secure political control over judicial appointments".

 A poll carried out by IDI's Viterbi Family Center for Public Opinion and Policy Research and published on 21 February 2023 found that only a quarter of respondent supported the proposed changes, and slightly over half of respondents felt the judicial reforms would harm Israel's economy.
 Further details of responses include: